confluentinc/ksql/docs/developer-guide/test-and-debug/processing-log.md

 message.deserializationError.recordB64 (STRING)

-:   The Kafka record, encoded in Base64.
+:   The {{ site.ak }} record, encoded in Base64.

+message.deserializationError.cause (LIST<STRING>)

+:   A list of strings containing human-readable error messages
+    for the chain of exceptions that caused the main error.

+message.deserializationError.topic (STRING)

+:   The {{ site.ak }} topic of the record for which deserialization failed.

 message.recordProcessingError (STRUCT)